-This register can only be accessed in the Configuration Mode and after the CSR has been initialized to 02H.
-The default value of this register after power up is 88H.
+CR02 can only be accessed in the configuration state and after the CSR has been initialized to 02H.
+The default value of this register after power up is 88H (Table 78).

 BIT NO. BIT NAME DESCRIPTION

 0:2 Reserved Read Only.
-A read returns a 0.
+A read returns "0".

-3 UART1 Power down (see note PWRDN) A high level on this bit, allows normal operation of the Primary Serial Port (Default).
+3 UART1 Power Down 1 A high level on this bit, allows normal operation of the Primary Serial Port (Default).
 A low level on this bit places the Primary Serial Port into Power Down Mode.

 4:6 Reserved Read Only.
-A read returns a 0.
+A read returns "0".

-7 UART2 Power down A high level on this bit, allows normal operation of the Secondary Serial Port (Default).
-A low level on this bit places the Secondary Serial Port into Power Down Mode.
+7 UART2 Power Down 1 A high level on this bit, allows normal operation of the Secondary Serial Port, including the SCE/FIR block (Default).
+A low level on this bit places the Secondary Serial Port including the SCE/FIR block into Power Down Mode.

-Note_PWRDN: Power Down bits disable the respective logical device and associated pins, however the power down bit does not disable the selected address range registers for the logical device.
+NOTE1: Power Down bits disable the respective logical device and associated pins, however the power down bit does not disable the selected address range for the logical device.
 To disable the host address registers the logical device's base address must be set below 100h.
-Therefore devices which are powered down, but still reside at a valid I/O base address will participate in Plug-and-Play range checking.
+Devices that are powered down but still reside at a valid I/O base address will participate in Plug-and-Play range checking.

-This register can only be accessed in the Configuration Mode and the CSR has been initialized to 03H.
-The default value after power up is 780H.
+CR03 can only be accessed in the configuration state and after the CSR has been initialized to 03H.
+The default value after power up is 70H (Table 79).

-BIT NO. BIT NAME DESCRIPTION 0 PWRGD/ GAMECS Bit 0 0 1 Pin function PWRGD (default) GAMECS 1 Enhanced Floppy Mode 2 Bit 1 0 1 Floppy Mode - Refer to the description of the TAPE DRIVE REGISTER (TDR) for more information on these modes.
-NORMAL Floppy Mode (Default) Enhanced Floppy Mode 2 (OS2) 3 Reserved Reserved - Read as zero 4 DRVDEN1 Bit 4 0 1 Pin DRVDEN1 output DRVDEN 1 output DRVDEN 1 high (default) 5 MFM IDENT is used in conjunction with MFM to define the interface mode of operation 6 IDENT IDENT 1 1 0 0 MFM 1 0 1 0 MODE AT Mode (Default) Reserved PS/2 Model 30 7,2 ADRx/ DRV2 EN/ IRQ_B Bit - 7 0 1 1 Bit - 2 x 0 1 Pin 94 DRV2 (input) ADRX IRQ_B initialized to 04H.
-The default value after power up is 00H.
+BIT NO. BIT NAME DESCRIPTION 0 PWRGD/ GAMECS Bit 0 0 1 Pin Function PWRGD (default) GAMECS 1 Enhanced Floppy Mode 2 Bit 1 0 1 Floppy Mode - Refer to the description of the TAPE DRIVE REGISTER (TDR) for more information on these modes.
+NORMAL Floppy Mode (Default) Enhanced Floppy Mode 2 (OS2) 3 Reserved Reserved - Read as zero 4 DRVDEN1 Bit 4 0 1 Pin DRVDEN1 Output 1 Output Programmed DRVDEN1 Value Force DRVDEN1 Output High (default) 5 MFM IDENT is used in conjunction with MFM to define the FDC interface mode.
+6 IDENT IDENT 1 1 0 0 MFIM 1 0 1 0 MODE AT Mode (Default) Reserved PS/2 Model 30 7,2 ADRx/ DRV2 EN/ IRQ_B Bit - 7 0 1 1 Bit - 2 x 0 1 Pin 92 DRV2 (Input) ADRX IRQ_B